General Guide for Promotion

 Following publication of the year’s open events in the handbook and on the Cycling Time Trials website, arrange for or check that the details of your event are correct.
 If any of the details are incorrect, notify your District Secretary immediately, so that action can be taken at national level to publicise the amendment.

 Book your event headquarters and arrange for your timekeepers (and a handicapper if appropriate).
+A copy of the year's handbook will be posted to each event organiser for that year.

 EIGHT WEEKS BEFORE THE EVENT